Community Herbalism Course

 Discover the essentials of herbalism in our "Herbal Foundations" class.
 This course provides a balanced introduction to herbalism, including key concepts like vitalism, herbal actions, energetics, trade terminology, foundational nutrition, learning through the four directions model, the history of herbalism, ethical sourcing practices, apothecary herbalism and we will begin to establish a connection in our circle and get to know each other and the needs & desires of our community to inform our year of learning together.

-• Tuesday, May 21st, 2024, 5:00 - 8:00 pm
+• Tuesday, June 10th, 5:00 - 8:00 pm

 Instructors: Grant Hamil & Amber Graziano